 Based at the University of Bordeaux in the Institute of Molecular Sciences (ISM), the CyVi Group is an interdisciplinary group of scientists.
 ISM is a Joint Research Unit between University of Bordeaux, Bordeaux INP and CNRS.

 The CyVi Group is headed by Guido Sonnemann, full-professor at the University of Bordeaux.
-The permanent members include Philippe Loubet, assistant professor at Bordeaux INP, and Emmanuel Mignard, CNRS researcher.
+The permanent members include Philippe Loubet, associate professor at Bordeaux INP, and Emmanuel Mignard, CNRS researcher.
 The group has post-doctoral researchers, PhD students, master students and engineers.
 For a detailed overview of the CyVi team, please check Group Members.

 The objectives of the research carried out in the CyVi Group is to apply and develop methodologies for assessing the environmental impacts and use of natural resource, in particular life cycle assessment (LCA).